jcuevas012/arithmetic-calculator-api/README.md

 # Documentation

 - As for how to use the API, I added a Postman collection file with the API's use cases so the user can get familiar with how to request and what the endpoints are expecting.

+> **Note**
+> * In order to improve operation transaction sequelize transactions could be add so if any issue happens in the process of debit/credit we could easy rollback